 My work is a synthesis of cultural dichotomies: mind-body, man-nature, past-future, and craft-technology.

 My process always begins by looking for the human core of an idea.
 I'm seeking the elemental and enduring: warmth, focus, light, time, movement, stasis, hardness, or softness - the things behind everything we have ever made.
 At times, discovering these essentials means researching a traditional process, material, or design.
 But my process is equally experiential.
-Baking sourdough bread, riding my bicycle over hills, backpacking in the wilderness, and playing guitar tune my mind, hand, and body to think together.
+Baking sourdough bread, riding my bicycle over hills, placing gear in a rock wall as I scale it, and playing guitar each tune my mind, hands, and body to think together.

 My practice includes very modern tools like CNC machining, 3D scanning, CAD modeling, TIG welding, and thousandths of an inch precision.
 But, my use of this advanced equipment is directed towards the intimacy of craft - a physicality and materiality of process.
 By exploring the core of the objects I make, I'm pulling it's meaning to the surface, and allow it to express itself in an iconic way - without artifice - whether that is mechanism, structure, material, or form.